michaelwwn/government-procurement/README.md

-# Smart Contracts Implementation for Procurement
+# Smart Contracts Implementation for Procurement Procedures (Open Tenders)

 ## Background
 This project is a part of the MH6814 Blockchain II group project assignment.
 Our team has explored the feasibility of replacing the traditional procurement process used by the Singapore Government with a blockchain-based smart contract system.
 Our aim is to enhance transparency, efficiency, and automation in the procurement process using Ethereum blockchain technology.